zarekxu/QuadraLib/README.md

 Users can find the two application tasks in [./image_classification](https://github.com/zarekxu/QuadraLib/tree/main/image_classification) and [./object_detection](https://github.com/zarekxu/QuadraLib).
 The step-by-step training and evaluation instructions are included in README file in the two folders, separately.
 More recognition tasks will be added in the future.

+## License

+QuadraLib is an open-source library under the MIT license (MIT).

 ## Cite